Steven Swanbeck

 Jan 2024 - Apr 2024 • Code (coming soon)

-• Produced maps can be effortlessly reloaded into working memory, transferred to other systems for use, or added to.
+• Produced maps can be effortlessly reloaded into working memory, transferred to other systems for use, or extended on subsequient deployments.

 • GaTORS: A Game-Theoretic Tool for Optimal Robot Platform Selection and Design in Surface Coverage Applications